 - Onboarding and professional services setup of Boolean searches that uniquely benefit your brand’s goals.

 Through acquisitions and partnerships and a strong software development team, Cision has ensured that its impact within the PR and comms industry continues to grow with investments in features and functionality that continue to set it apart from the competition.

 Whether you are looking for a basic media monitoring solution, or an integrated communications platform to house all your workflows from monitoring to campaign creation, to distribution, measurement and attribution — Cision has the tools and analysts to grow with your company as your needs expand.
-Here is a comparison of competitors Meltwater, Agility, and Trendkite.
+Here is a comparison of competitors Meltwater, and Agility.

 Cision vs. Meltwater

 While Meltwater does monitor for the four main media types (Online, Print, Social, Broadcast), it is important to understand that access to data and utilization of data can be the difference between stellar reporting and missed coverage and frustration.
 Meltwater is well known in the industry to sell a “flashy” demo at an “unbeatable” price, but once locked into a contract, clients don’t see the level of professional services support or initial setup implementation that is required to effectively launch and maintain media monitoring campaigns with Boolean searches.
 For more sophisticated users, the basic graphs, charts and customization present limiting factors prohibiting them from genuinely illustrating the data stories they want to tell.

 Agility has recently developed a newer monitoring service to keep up with leading media monitoring vendors like Cision.
 Because they are in the software development stage, some of their content distribution partnerships are still being developed.
 Social, broadcast, and print mediums are limited to their content archives and level of detail in how they can show their analytics don’t go much beyond basic measurements.